jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 	<link rel='stylesheet' href='https://api.mapbox.com/mapbox-gl-js/plugins/mapbox-gl-compare/v0.1.0/mapbox-gl-compare.css'
 	```

-3. Next, between your script tags (where it says 'add your Mapbox access token and map variable here') add your Mapbox access token and initialize your owner choropleth by creating a ownerMap variable.
+3. Next, between the `script` tags, where it says "add your Mapbox access token and map variable here", add your Mapbox access token and initialize your owner choropleth by creating a ownerMap variable.
 This first map will eventually display information about the percentage of homeowners in Portland.

 	```javascript
 	mapboxgl.accessToken = 'YOUR ACCESS TOKEN';